jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-112.md

 Thus, they will easily congregate into spots there.

-#### 113. Many Channels Excavated by Striated Particles in All Spots
+#### 113. Many Channels Excavated by Virtual Photons in All Spots

+Virtual Photons continuously:
-Striated particles continuously excavate channels for themselves in the crusts of all these spots and pass through all of them as if through a single spot.
+- excavate channels for themselves in the crusts of all these spots
+- pass through all of them as if through a single spot.

 These spots are formed from the fire-aether particles.

  <!-- very matter of the first element, and  -->

-This is why they are initially very soft, providing an easy path for the striated particles.
+This is why they are initially very soft, providing an easy path for the virtual photons.

 This cannot be said for the surrounding ether.

 Its thicker particles retain some traces of these channels because they are generated from the dissolution of spots.

 But they do not always maintain the same position due to following the motion of air-aether globules.

-Therefore, they do not easily admit the striated particles moving straight through them.
+Therefore, they do not easily admit the virtual photons moving straight through them.

 #### 114. The Same Star Can Appear and Disappear in Turns